adrelino/variational-depth-from-focus/README.md

 ```
 C:\variational-depth-from-focus\build
 ```
 Now we need to set the compiler under Tools → Configure.
-Select your compiler and select "Use default native compilers".
+Choose your compiler and select "Use default native compilers".
 Click "Finish" and CMake will try to generate the build files.
 If you get an error message about "OpenCV_DIR-NOTFOUND", click on this message and specify the path to
 ```